To Raise or Not To Raise: The Autonomous Learning Rate Question: Open Problems and Opportunities

-Figure \ref{fig:failures} (b) shows an interesting phenomena which may or may not be a failure mode.
-After achieving an optimal performance around step 7500, ARC started to drop the LR as might normally be expected to improve performance.
-However, after step 15000 it changed course and dramatically increased the LR, despite the fact that perplexity continued to get worse.
-Comparing this with what happened to the other schedulers for the same task configuration in Figure \ref{fig:ptb} (a), however, ARC might actually be attempting to prevent the model from overfitting.
-This is something we hope to investigate more thoroughly in the future.
+Figure \ref{fig:failures} (c) shows an interesting phenomenon which we did not anticipate.
+After achieving an optimal performance around step 5000, ARC started to drop the LR as might normally be expected to improve performance.
+However, after step 25000 it changed course and dramatically increased the LR.
+Comparing ARC's performance with the other schedulers in Figure \ref{fig:ptb} (a), it seems that ARC may be attempting to prevent the model from overfitting.
+It's not clear whether this is actually a useful strategy, but it's something we hope to investigate more thoroughly in future research.